Amplitude-Developer-Docs/amplitude-dev-center/docs/data/destinations/marketing-cloud-cohort.md

 ### Marketing Cloud setup

-You need your subdomain, client ID, and client secret from Marketing Cloud.
+You need a subdomain, client ID, and client secret from Marketing Cloud.

 1. In Marketing Cloud, navigate to **Setup**.
+2. In the *Quick Find* box, search for **Installed packages**.
+3. Create a new package.
+4. Click **Add Component** on the page, and select **API Integration**.
+This tells Salesforce to generate API integration information that Amplitude can use.
+S
+5. For the integration type, select **Server-to-Server**.
+6. Grant the package these permissions:
+    - Contacts
+      - Audiences: Read and Write
+      - Lists and subscribers: Read and Write
+    - Data
+      - Data Extensions: Read and Write
+7. Save the package.
-2. Copy the client ID, client secret, and subdomain from the app you are interested in.
+8. Copy the client ID, client secret, and subdomain from the app you are interested in.

 ### Amplitude setup